 Extended articles, formal in tone and suitable for an academic audience.

 An in-depth, balanced discussion of any topic of interest with an original, opinionated angle.
-Journalistic in style and should be accessible and engaging to a non-HCA audience.
+Journalistic in style, they should be accessible and engaging to a non-HCA audience.

-Reviews should remain current on the date of publication which will often fall several weeks after submission.
-Reviews with a more immediate relevance will be uploaded online and may not be included in print.
+Event reviews should remain current on the date of publication which will often fall several weeks after submission and are not included in print publications.

-New to Retrospect, historical fiction pieces should draw from actual events in history, creatively incorporating or elaborating them in a fictional narrative.
+Short stories, poetry, or other works of fiction which draw from actual events in history, creatively incorporating or elaborating them in a fictional narrative.

 References to past events should be tasteful and not cause offence to the reader.

 Read more of our Fiction here.

 A new category for 2022.
 Short articles on trivia and fact-based information.
 Conducted in a formal tone with an emphasis of explanatory knowledge.

 General Submissions Guidelines

 Articles are accepted throughout the year provided you have purchased a society membership through our EUSA page.
 We publish new articles every Monday but cannot always guarantee the date of publication due to the number of submissions we receive.